AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-mlflow-data-pipelines.md

 )
 ```

-The generated quality metrics—column-level drift scores, null rate changes, distribution summaries—are written to a Unity Catalog table.
+The generated quality metrics, column-level drift scores, null rate changes, distribution summaries, are written to a Unity Catalog table.
 They can be joined with MLflow experiment data to correlate data quality events with model performance changes.

 ---